 The model uses naira values because the day-to-day problem is local cash flow.
 Exchange-rate movement still matters indirectly through food, fuel, medicine, imported goods, building materials, and landlord costs, but the practical retirement question is whether monthly naira cash covers monthly naira bills.

 Healthcare is modeled as a separate shock because Nigeria's health system still relies heavily on out-of-pocket payment.
 Routine medicines may fit into the monthly budget, but diagnostics, hospital admission, surgery, or chronic-condition treatment can consume several months of income.
-The base case reserves ₦900,000 for a medical event; the rent-stress case uses ₦1.5 million.
+The base and rent-stress paths each incur a ₦250,000 one-time medical cost, the researched minimum; the optimistic path incurs ₦750,000.

 Nigeria's Contributory Pension Scheme is not a universal old-age pension.
 If there is no meaningful RSA balance, the model should not invent monthly pension income.
 PenCom's Personal Pension Plan is available for self-employed people and workers in very small organizations, and it can create a disciplined account with some contingent access, but it is still a late-start savings tool in this scenario.